On Air Now

-Series 5 of Game Of Thrones is finally here, so we've put together a list of the best, weirdest and most inventive cover versions of Ramin Djawadi's splendidly epic theme tune.
+As Game of Thrones comes to a dramatic end, we've put together a list of the best, weirdest and most inventive cover versions of Ramin Djawadi's splendidly epic theme tune for the HBO series.
 Enjoy!

 Tourists got more than they bargained for when the fuzzy-hatted Queen's Guards took on the GoT theme tune during the changing of the guards.
 And, to be fair to them, they absolutely nailed it.